UCI-GDIM32-W25/in-class-activities-zmcdonne/README.md

 # week 6

 ## GDW activity alternative

-Talk: (Senior Narrative Writer), Cory( I was 2 minutes late and did not see the title)
+# Talk: (Senior Narrative Writer), Cory

 Notes:
--Voice over direction , ui test , cinematic and mission dialogue , internal , plot and character arc , world building and lore
+- Voice over direction , ui test , cinematic and mission dialogue , internal , plot and character arc , world building and lore

 - Writing chaos

 - Fact any game gets shipped is kinda a miracle

-Freelance writer

-Can do multiple jobs

-In house working on full thing more ownership and influence need to ageee beforehand on multiple projects

-Creative directors get a lot of influence

-Preproduction
-A lot of meetings with stakeholders

-High level narrative summary

-Catchy and entertaining only one everyone reads

-Not done in a vacuum

-Setting and character done with design art and animation

-Understand the scope

-Detailed story line at the end

-Quests
-Set pieces

-Narrative delivery methods

-How is it gonna be told
-Consider limitations

-Text data base tools

-Letting them work just with their skill making process easier ( let them do tough shit too

-Not in engine so need pipeline to import this

-Production
-Write cinematic and mission scripts
-In collaboration with level design and leadership

-Working with designer and artists

-Writing is  the easiest to change

-Systematic dialogue triggers file names

-Narrative driven game

-Like when you do something the npc does it back

-So several type of lines for diffrent interactions

-Team know the narrative behind what they are working on

-Fits in with creative directors goal

-Casting and recording at the end of the

-Production does call out

-Air in on recording and motion capture

-Bio for the ai , writing trailer

-Non dialogue text revisions

-Google docs ms office

-Excel

-Visual scripting

-Archweave
-Twine
-Yarn
-Ink inkel for branching dialogue

-Branching narrative important feature

-Look for work oj another departure

-Getting email and became assistant producer

-In house qa team best , try to look for opportunity’s to interact with the department you want like proof reading stuff they don’t want to do

-I’ve taken this thing form start to finish on portfolio with others

-So it’s easy to see

-Keep building a library

-Networking what is networking even about, igda game meet ups

-Look for discords you would be interested in ( game design production and qa)

-Disclaimers still in productions

-Freelance business model look like

-Story Bible over world atlas

-Stand out by leaning into your strengths , for game writing good to be broad in talent

-Show you can do a toon of different types of writing

-Example: cinematic approach to writing

-More of a cinematic reel for it

-Finding a voice always ( seems like it is like art like copying )

-How to navigate the channel of story Structure being beat by game structure

-Everything is gonna get shorter in a game

-Into the woods video game structure

-Structure of meetings
-: depends on teams

-Concept art every day very informal
-Small talk going into- that’s really cool and they would talk about it and have a narrative meeting

-Talking with design less about specific meetings for flow and making sure that the stuff they wrote works from a pacing standpoint and clarity stand point and

-Most interactions with design is done side by side / Hey I did this let’s see their implementation of their writing if not in constant contact something going wrong

-When your work has hit this threash hold I’ll pick up the ball and bring it here

-Design start off vibe , like we want it to be like this , develop mood and tone broad stroke so for preproduction then turn into cohesive vision

-Start with whatever is in the driver seat so mostly design what it started with system and narrative design

-If the game isn’t fun nobody reads the story

-Not being a shooter is rare but with indie

-Narrative team proud of not doing that

-Single player route worked with a comic writer super fun, space combat game and instead of flying small ships it’s big ships , feel like

-Everyone is gonna have a opinion vs when it’s just not like the game they like

-( more gameplay focus might help)

-Keep ideas

-Acting as a teacher as how your specialty should be working

-( make a time line of games map)

-Can have a goal and execution good let everyone know what the goals is

-How can designers assuring with getting questions across

-Assists both party’w, understanding how those apply to writing and vice versa

-Working together talking about goals

-Video game storytelling ( skolnick)
-The game narrative toolbox( heyssner )

-On the industry

-The game writing guide ( megill)

-The video game writers guide to surviving an industry that hates you ( Richard dansky)

-Gamejobs.co

-Cracklehq.com

-Matthewseiji.itch.io/twwds

-Talk: Title of talk, Speaker's Name
+- Freelance writer

+- Can do multiple jobs

+- In house working on full thing more ownership and influence need to ageee beforehand on multiple projects

+- Creative directors get a lot of influence

+- Preproduction:
+- A lot of meetings with stakeholders

+- High level narrative summary

+- Catchy and entertaining only one everyone reads

+- Not done in a vacuum

+- Setting and character done with design art and animation

+- Understand the scope

+- Detailed story line at the end

+- Quests

+- Set pieces

+- Narrative delivery methods

+- How is it gonna be told

+- Consider limitations

+- Text data base tools

+- Letting them work just with their skill making process easier ( let them do tough shit too

+- Not in engine so need pipeline to import this

+- Production:

+- Write cinematic and mission scripts
+- In collaboration with level design and leadership

+- Working with designer and artists

+- Writing is  the easiest to change

+- Systematic dialogue triggers file names

+- Narrative driven game

+- Like when you do something the npc does it back

+- So several type of lines for diffrent interactions

+- Team know the narrative behind what they are working on

+- Fits in with creative directors goal

+- Casting and recording at the end of the Production does call out

+- Air in on recording and motion capture

+- Bio for the ai , writing trailer

+- Non dialogue text revisions

+- Google docs ms office, Excel, Visual scripting , Archweave, Twine , Yarn , Ink inkel for branching dialogue

+- Branching narrative important feature

+- Look for work oj another departure

+- Getting email and became assistant producer

+- In house qa team best , try to look for opportunity’s to interact with the department you want like proof reading stuff they don’t want to do

+-  I’ve taken this thing form start to finish on portfolio with others  So it’s easy to see

+- Keep building a library

+- Networking what is networking even about, igda game meet ups

+- Look for discords you would be interested in ( game design production and qa)

+- Disclaimers still in productions

+- Freelance business model look like

+- Story Bible over world atlas

+- Stand out by leaning into your strengths , for game writing good to be broad in talent

+- Show you can do a toon of different types of writing

+- Example: cinematic approach to writing

+- More of a cinematic reel for it

+- Finding a voice always ( seems like it is like art like copying )

+- How to navigate the channel of story Structure being beat by game structure

+- Everything is gonna get shorter in a game

+- Into the woods video game structure

+- Structure of meetings, depends on teams

+- Concept art every day very informal

+- Small talk going into- that’s really cool and they would talk about it and have a narrative meeting

+- Talking with design less about specific meetings for flow and making sure that the stuff they wrote works from a pacing standpoint and clarity stand point and

+- Most interactions with design is done side by side /

+- Hey I did this let’s see their implementation of their writing if not in constant contact something going wrong

+- When your work has hit this threash hold I’ll pick up the ball and bring it here

+- Design start off vibe , like we want it to be like this , develop mood and tone broad stroke so for preproduction then turn into cohesive vision

+- Start with whatever is in the driver seat so mostly design what it started with system and narrative design

+- If the game isn’t fun nobody reads the story

+- Not being a shooter is rare but with indie

+- Narrative team proud of not doing that

+- Single player route worked with a comic writer super fun, space combat game and instead of flying small ships it’s big ships , feel like

+- Everyone is gonna have a opinion vs when it’s just not like the game they like

+- ( more gameplay focus might help)

+- Keep ideas

+- Acting as a teacher as how your specialty should be working

+- ( make a time line of games map)

+- Can have a goal and execution good let everyone know what the goals is

+- How can designers assuring with getting questions across

+- Assists both party’w, understanding how those apply to writing and vice versa

+- Working together talking about goals

+- Video game storytelling ( skolnick)

+- The game narrative toolbox( heyssner )

+- On the industry

+- The game writing guide ( megill)

+- The video game writers guide to surviving an industry that hates you ( Richard dansky)

+- Gamejobs.co, Cracklehq.com, Matthewseiji.itch.io/twwds

+## Talk: Title of talk, Speaker's Name

 Notes: Put your notes next.
 It might be useful to put it in a bullet-point list format.
 At the very least, your notes should not be a run-on sentence; either make sure you have correct line breaks or list formatting.